fred3m/toyz/docs/source/index.rst

     how to use the GUI to build controls and create your own interactive pages or new tiles to use on a Toyz workspace

-- `Toyz Studio <https://github.com/fred3m/toyz-studio>`_ is going to be an IDE similar to `R-studio <http://www.rstudio.com/>`_ for R and `spyder <https://code.google.com/p/spyderlib/>`_ for python, only it will run in a browser using the Toyz framework.
-This will allow users to edit code on the server as well as interact with a python command line (similar to iPython).

 - `Astro Toyz <https://github.com/fred3m/astro-toyz>`_ is the package I'm currently translating from the old `astropyp <https://github.com/fred3m/astropyp>`_ format.
 Some of its features will include: